surajk-m/cb/README.md

 Customers functionality:
 - **Find coupons** – users should be able to see available coupons
 - **Purchase** – users should be able to buy coupons in exchange of Waves tokens only and get an NFT for each coupon.
-- **Vote for coupons to delist them of mark as featured** – Coupon owner should be able to vote for coupons using commit-reveal voting
+- **Vote for coupons to delist them or mark as featured** – Coupon owner should be able to vote for coupons using commit-reveal voting
 - **Use coupons** – customers should be able to transfer an NFT to supplier (in an exchange of good or service with discount)

 ## Installation